Graphic design with the text How Does Text Messaging Support Student Retention in Higher Education

 The second message not only provides the student with more helpful information but it’s also more engaging and encouraging.
 It acknowledges the students as an individual with individual needs.

 Fortunately, with the right texting platform, personalizing your text messages at scale is a breeze—even easier than an email mail merge.
-Modern Campus Signal Vine integrates with your CRM or SIS data, allows users to segment their audiences, and build targeted communications to ensure their messages hit the right mark at just the right time.
+Modern Campus Message integrates with your CRM or SIS data, allows users to segment their audiences, and build targeted communications to ensure their messages hit the right mark at just the right time.

 How conversational text messaging supports student retention